Recession. Layoffs. Hiring freeze.

 You may have experienced the epic highs of using Kubernetes and microservices, the tragic lows of relying on monolithic applications and VMs, but at the end of the day - regardless of outcome - these highs and lows are just experiences.

-To experience is to learn; we spent the entirety of the blog teaching you about containers, microservices, and Kubernetes - but why not experience them firsthand?
+To experience is to learn; we spent the entirety of the blog teaching you about containers, microservices, and Kubernetes - but why not experience these reduction strategies first hand?

 99 South Almaden Blvd.
 Suite 600